divyaaa123/Movie-Search-App/README.md

 # Movie Search App
 ## Description

- In this web-application, user can search of Movies by it's name and can also get it's detailed info from IMDb Website.
+ In this web-application, users can search Movies by their name and can also get their detailed information from IMDb Website.
 I've used OMDB API to fetch the movies data.
 You can search a movie in the search bar and if results match then you will get the related movies else you will get an error message.

 Check it out [here](https://salty-brushlands-33787.herokuapp.com/)